SumbalA/pulsar-classifier/README.md

 we can use Bayes' Rule to determine the probability of this candidate belonging to a particular class.
 We predict the most likely class given that the candidate has the feature values it does.</p>

+## Results
+<p> After testing the model using 1,898 candidates, it was found to have a classification error of 3.11%. </p>

 ## Technologies
 Python 3.8.3